The Real World Homecoming: New York

-The Real World Homecoming: New York is the first season of a 2021 spin-off miniseries of The Real World, that reunited the cast of the first season of the show to live in the same New York loft they lived in for the original series, nearly 30 years after filming ended.
+The Real World Homecoming: New York is the 2021 first season of the spin-off The Real World: Homecoming miniseries of The Real World, that reunited the cast of the first season of the show to live in the same New York loft they lived in for the original series, nearly 30 years after filming ended.

 This Homecoming edition of the show is the second reunion edition of the show (following Reunited: The Real World Las Vegas) and depicts the original cast members from 1992 moving back into the same loft in which they lived in 1992, with the exception of Eric Nies, who participated virtually after testing positive for COVID-19.
+Rebecca "Becky" Blasbard left the loft halfway through the season and did not return to it, though she appeared on the series for its entirety.

 The cast members reflected on their time filming the first season and discussed ways in which their experiences affected their lives, and those of their families.
 The cast also discussed ways in which the culture had changed their views on things such as race relations from their time filming the inaugural season in 1992, and how society was reflected in the modern state of reality television, of which they expressed critical views.